-While BlackBerry services still remains the company’s largest division, accounting for over 45% of consolidated quarterly sales as of Q4 FY2015, the division's revenues have been declining steadily owing to user attrition and customer migration onto other smartphone platforms.
+While BlackBerry services still remains the company’s second largest division, accounting for over 35% of consolidated quarterly sales as of Q4 FY2016, the division's revenues have been declining fast, owing to user attrition and customer migration onto other smartphone platforms.
 Service revenue consists of monthly system access fees (SAF) that the company bills to users of Blackberry 7 (and prior) operating systems.
 Users of the company’s latest BlackBerry 10 devices get the basic services for free, although they need to pay for value-added encryption or enhanced enterprise mobility services.
-BlackBerry is projecting 15% decline in service revenues each quarter going forward, as more users migrate onto its new devices such as the Passport and the Classic that don't necessarily need the service.
+BlackBerry is projecting quarterly service revenues declines of about 18% going forward, as more users migrate onto its new devices such as the Priv and the Passport that don't necessarily need the service.

 How Does Trefis Modelling Work?